DENGYONGZHEN/devops-space/DOP-C02 catogried.md

 - The launch constraint IAM role must have the following permissions:
   - CloudFormation (Full Access)
   - Permission to AWS Services in the CloudFormation template
-  - Read Access to S3 Bucket which contains the CloudFormation template
+  - **Read Access to S3 Bucket which contains the CloudFormation template**

-#### 🎈Question #39
+#### 🎈?Question #39

 A company wants to use AWS CloudFormation for infrastructure deployment.
 The company has strict tagging and resource requirements and wants to **limit the deployment to two Region**s. **Developers will need to deploy multiple versions of the same application**.

 Which solution ensures resources are deployed in accordance with company policy?

-- 🔑A. Create AWS Trusted Advisor checks to find and remediate unapproved CloudFormation StackSets.
+- 🔑A. Create AWS Trust

+- ed Advisor checks to find and remediate unapproved CloudFormation StackSets.

 - 🔑B. Create a Cloud Formation drift detection operation to find and remediate unapproved CloudFormation StackSets.